kg4vdk/arcos-linux-modules/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Summary of feature request:**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+**Problem statement:**
+Describe the operational problem or friction you are encountering.
+Focus on what is difficult or inefficient, not on a specific solution.

 **Desired outcome:**
-A clear and concise description of what you want to happen as a result of this feature.
+Describe what would be improved or made easier if this problem were addressed.

 **Alternatives considered:**
-A clear and concise description of any alternative solutions or features you've considered.
+Describe any alternative tools, workflows, USER modules, or configurations you have tried or considered, and why they were insufficient.

-**Proof of work**
+**Proof of work:**
+Provide evidence of experimentation or investigation.
+Examples might include:
+- A link to a USER module, script, or configuration
-Add details of any testing you have performed.
+- Description of testing performed
+- Observed benefits and drawbacks

+> Requests without demonstrated experimentation or investigation are unlikely to be accepted.

-**Additional context**
+**Additional context:**
-Add any other context or screenshots about the feature request here.
+Add any other relevant context or screenshots here.